 Allergies are not cortisone or antihistamine deficiencies any more than a headache is an aspirin deficiency!
 I use nutrition as the most important part of any treatment.

 However for serious cases, some form of anti-inflammatory may be necessary to control the symptoms and relieve the distress while you change the diet to prevent recurrence.

-Natural anti-inflammatories include Aloe Vera (I use Pukka, from the health shop), omega 3 oils and turmeric.
+Natural anti-inflammatories include Aloe Vera (I use Pukka), omega 3 oils and turmeric.
 All need to be used with care and preferably with the guidance of a holistic vet.
 Sometimes medication is required short term.